Soesah/watchlist.lostmarbles.nl/readme.md

 - <s>remove item (doubles)</s>
 - Make editing/deleting work with imdbId?
 - <s>scroll to/near item after edit/delete</s>
-- fix year being integer
+- <s>fix year being integer</s>
-- fix actors being array
+- <s>fix actors being array</s>
+- 'fix' display of actors in edit
 - <s>add a check (search by name as you type) to prevent doubles from being added</s>
+- <s>implement 'view' view</s>
+    - movies have sequels, prequels?
+    - series have seasons, episodes
+    - documentaries have nothing? urls?
+    - games have publishers, genre
 - make more sense of seasons watched on the main overview
     - perhaps by showing something like 2/3 with the year, or greyed out the years you have watched
 - <s>only deploy from and commit versions on master